nguyenbatranvan/vite-multiple-assets/README.md

 - dirAssets: list of your static directories
 - mimeTypes: Add your extended content types, by default there will be the following content types
+- ssr: default is `false` support client side, using with Solid-js or framework support SSR please enable this flag to `true`

 ```ts
 {